willofr/snmpfwd/docs/source/index.rst

 Alternatively, you can download the Python package from `GitHub repo <https://github.com/lextudio/snmpfwd/releases>`_ and install is manually.

-The tool requires Python 2.4 to 2.7 or 3.1 onwards.
+The tool requires Python 3.7 onwards.

 Source code
 -----------